CloudCommandos/shares/Ansible Workshop/handout.md

     nano exercise-1-part-one.yaml
     ```

-    And fill in the file with the following information
+    And fill in the file with the following script

     ```
     - name: Ansible Familiarization